ExpressVPN Kill Switch: Does ExpressVPN have a Kill Switch?

-ExpressVPN is one of the best Virtual Private Network (VPN) providers in the world, based in the British Virgin Islands.
-Some of its premium features include 3000+ servers in 94+ countries, blazing fast servers, strong 256-bit AES encryption, and so much more.
+ExpressVPN is one of the best Virtual Private Network (VPN) providers in the world especially it is the best VPN for digital nomads, based in the British Virgin Islands.
+Some of its premium features include 3000+ servers in 94+ countries, blazing fast servers, strong 256-bit AES encryption, ExpressVPN zero-log policy ensuring that it is not storing any user data, and so much more.

-In today’s article, we’ll check out ExpressVPN’s kill switch feature in detail.
+In today’s article, we’ll check out the features of the ExpressVPN kill switch in detail.
+Before we get started, make sure to read out a detailed ExpressVPN review.

 Is a Kill Switch available on ExpressVPN?